 Matt Lepore and I were on the opposite sides of the Colorado situation for years, and today we agree on this: much of the hostility to oil and gas development in Colorado could have been avoided.

 Certainly not all of it.
 Yet the remainder offers lessons for our entire sector today.

 Matt was the head of the Colorado Oil and Gas Conservation Commission (COGCC) – the state’s oil and gas regulatory body.
 I led the state’s oil and gas trade association, COGA.
 A typical day saw dueling quotes from each of us in the newspapers, responding to public, legislative, and judicial pressure.

-Today we work together at Adamantine to synthesize our experiences from each side of the divide — and use this knowledge to prevent history from repeating itself here in Colorado and across North America.
+Up until recently, we worked together at Adamantine to synthesize our experiences from each side of the divide — and use this knowledge to prevent history from repeating itself here in Colorado and across North America.
 I provide a very personal account of my 5 ½ years at COGA in Accidentally Adamant.

 There are tens of thousands of Coloradans with front row seats to the sea change of the last decade, and each has their own story.
 In this five-part series, I’ll share with you what we at Adamantine think we can all take away from the Colorado story to prevent, mitigate, and maybe even transcend the copy-cat environment setting up elsewhere.